One Night Standards: Content

 McBryde co-wrote "One Night Standards" with Nicolette Hayford and Shane McAnally, and details a woman setting the ground rules for a one-night stand in a hotel room.

 Music video

 The music video for "One Night Standards" premiered on December 20, 2019, and is the first in a three-part video series directed by Reid Long.
-Filmed at the Drake Hotel in Nashville, Tennessee, it depicts McBryde working as a receptionist checking in a couple, when she recognizes the man waiting outside as a friend's father.
+Filmed at the Drake Motel in Nashville, Tennessee, it depicts McBryde working as a receptionist checking in a couple, when she recognizes the man waiting outside as a friend's father.
 She alerts her friend, which leads to her coming down to the hotel and confronting him and the mistress with a shovel, and ends with McBryde and her friend stuffing the woman into the trunk of a car before driving away.
 The storyline is continued with the videos for "Martha Divine" and "Hang in There Girl," both of which were issued as promotional singles ahead of the album.